|

 of set theory to ensure that every set of real numbers is Lebesgue-measurable.

-This would make every linear map on a Banach space continuous
+This could make every linear map on a Banach space continuous

 (a so-called dream space ).